PhD Education / Programme details

 Our aim is to ensure that our educational and allied research is at the cutting-edge of theory and practice, and that it contributes to improvements in the overall wellbeing of students, their families and communities throughout the world.

-Productive partnerships with policy-makers and practitioners have also been developed in order to interplay ideas, evidence and strategy.
+Ongoing productive partnerships with policymakers and practitioners enable the interplay of ideas, evidence and strategy.
 Manchester Institute of Education research themes include:

 Education has been a discipline of study at Manchester since 1890.

-We are one of largest educational research communities in the UK, conducting field-leading research across a wide range of areas, including educational leadership, mental health, teacher training, maths education, disadvantage and poverty, and educational equity.
+We are one of the largest educational research communities in the UK, conducting field-leading research across a wide range of areas, including educational leadership and policy, mental health, teacher training, maths education, disadvantage and poverty, and educational equity.

 Our research improves the quality of education across the world, with 78% of our activity defined as `world-leading' or `internationally excellent' (Research Excellence Framework 2014).